Send Your First Agent Email in 3 Minutes

 Draft and queue the email

-Call send_email with the from address (a mailbox you own on MultiMail), recipient, subject, and body.
-Under gated_send, the API returns a message_id and status: pending — the email is queued, not yet delivered.
+Call send_email with your mailbox_id (the sending mailbox you own on MultiMail), recipient, subject, and markdown body.
+Under gated_send, the API returns an id and status: pending_scan — the email is queued, not yet delivered.

 4